-CroMSIC’s Standing Committee on Sexual and Reproductive Health including HIV/AIDS – SCORA
+CroMSIC’s Standing Committee on Sexual and Reproductive Health including HIV and AIDS – SCORA

 gathers passionate individuals that are devoted to their cause to promote sexual and reproductive health in their community and fight for individual’s rights to information and education.
 Members of SCORA have unwavering optimism and their positive energy breaks every obsticle and taboo topics of this society.
 SCORA’s vision is that every single individual becomes equally encouraged to practice their sexual and reproductive rights in the world without stigma and discrimination.
 Some of the highest priority goals are: lessen the stigma around discrimination toward people living with HIV/AIDS; spread awareness about HIV/AIDS related topics and sexual and reproductive health in society; insist on knowledge based facts and scientific research to break prejudice; promote healthy and positive sex life.